 How do you get a copy of Blooms?

-Come to the Friends office in Building 72 weekdays Monday through Wednesday from 9am to 2pm and purchase Blooms with cash, cheque, or credit and take it home!
+2018: Come to the Friends office in Building 72 weekdays Monday, Wednesday or Friday from 9am to 2pm and purchase Blooms with cash, cheque, or credit and take it home!
 (We are closed on statutory holidays.)

 Purchase it here online with credit and pick up Blooms at the Friends’ office in Building 72 (hours listed above) or have it shipped to a location of your choice.